 Now that I’m sitting in (instead of running through) the Charlotte airport waiting for my flight home, it’s time to process and decompress the input from the last three days.

 The CIA leadership consisted of eight distinct personalities, endowed with different strengths and approaches to our shared passion for Apologetics.
 Each individual complimented the others, creating a whole much greater than the parts.
-Witnessing the dynamics of this team during the Q&A sessions when they stood together in the front of the room to answer our questions was itself worth the tuition!
+Witnessing the dynamics of this team during the Q&A sessions when they stood together up front during the Q&A was itself worth the tuition!
 Augmenting another’s illustration or line of reasoning here, interjecting a friendly dig there, continually weaving seriousness, humor, banter and laughter into their collective responses.
 It was fun, informative and a joy to behold!
 They worked well together and enjoyed each other’s company because, I think, as J. Warner Wallace put it: we share a common Father, not just a common belief system, or worldview.

 I have to give credit to Frank Turek for opening up his program to what would be considered competitors in the secular world.